fishcode16/python-tk-meetup-photos-downloader/README.md

 ## Features ##
   * Quick and easy selection of event and photos
+    * Event/photos from the start of the group
+    * Highlight events with no photos
+  * Intelligent auto-refresh of data
   * High Resolution photos
   * Meetup API version 3